Postoperative Prosthetic Modalities for Lower Limb Amputation

 Upon completion of this program, participants should be able to:

-- Explain the effectiveness of various forms of postoperative prosthetic modalities
+- Comprehend the effectiveness of various forms of postoperative prosthetic modalities for lower limb amputation

 - Describe the postoperative early rehabilitation process